 How to Teach Visualizing for Reading Comprehension

 To help visualize I use structure word cards.
-These are cards to guide visualization with specific descriptors.
+These are cards with prompts that guide visualization using specific descriptors.
 You can download these from my freebies library by signing up for my email list.

 From here you can go on to visualize bigger chunks of text.

 This is a strategy that requires lots of practice so it’s best to make it into a daily reading comprehension activity.
 Like I said before, it’s a great easy reading comprehension strategy to implement and you can sneak it in as a warm-up, transition activity, or even during a content area lesson.

 It’s also a great strategy to implement at a young age.
 You can use this as a strategy to teach reading comprehension from kindergarten all the way through high school and even to adults.
 Even better, it works in all subjects and can be used in content areas.
 I will sometimes do a quick run through the structure word cards when reading about something that can be pictured in history or science.